qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 You can add balloon annotations through :menuselection:`Edit --> Add Annotation -->` menu or from the :guilabel:`Annotations Toolbar`:

-* |htmlAnnotation| :sup:`HTML Annotation` to place the content of an :file:`html` file
+* |htmlAnnotation| :sup:`HTML Annotation` to display a HTML-formatted string or a whole :file:`HTML` file as an annotation.
 * |formAnnotation| :sup:`Form Annotation`: useful to display attributes of a vector layer in a customized :file:`ui` file (see :numref:`figure_custom_annotation`).
   This is similar to the :ref:`custom attribute forms <provide_ui_file>`, but displayed in an annotation item.
-  Also watch `this video <https://www.youtube.com/watch?v=0pDBuSbQ02o&feature=youtu.be&t=2m25s>` from Tim Sutton for more information.

-  .. raw:: html

-    <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/0pDBuSbQ02o?start=145" title="Working with balloon annotations" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 .. _figure_custom_annotation:

 .. figure:: img/custom_annotation.png
    :align: center

-   Examples of balloon annotations
+   Example of a HTML balloon annotation

 To add a balloon annotation, select the corresponding tool and click on the map canvas.
 An empty balloon is added.
 Double-click on it and a dialog opens with various options.
 This dialog is almost the same for all the annotation types:

-* At the top, a file selector to fill with the path to an :file:`html` or :file:`ui` file depending on the type of annotation.
+* :guilabel:`File`: Fill it with the path to a :file:`.html` or :file:`.ui` file,
+  depending on the type of annotation, to serve as contents of the annotation.
+* :guilabel:`Source`: Only available for HTML annotations, it allows to serve the annotation with a plain or HTML-formatted text instead of a file.
-* |checkbox| :guilabel:`Fixed map position`: when unchecked, the balloon placement is based on a screen position (instead of the map), meaning that it's always shown regardless the map canvas extent.
+* |checkbox| :guilabel:`Fixed map position`: when unchecked, the balloon placement is based on a screen position (instead of the map), meaning that it's always shown regardless of the map canvas extent.
 * :guilabel:`Linked layer`: associates the annotation with a map layer, making it visible only when that layer is visible.
 * :guilabel:`Map marker`: using :ref:`QGIS symbols <symbol-selector>`,